Packing normal maps into sprite sheets

 Project folder structure

-There are 2 common layouts for the folder structure, TexturePacker handles both of them:
+There are two common layouts for the folder structure, TexturePacker can handle both of them:

 - Sprites and normal maps in different folders

 Sprites and normal maps both use the same name, but are separated by a folder.
-If you are working with sub folders you can either replicate the whole folder structure for the normal maps or keep them in the same tree using local normal map folders. - Sprites and normal maps the same folder using a suffix
+If you are working with sub-folders, you can either replicate the whole folder structure for the normal maps or keep them in the same tree using local normal map folders. - Sprites and normal maps in the same folder using a suffix

 The exact suffix does not matter - it's just important that you choose the same suffix for all normal maps.